-Our students follow a rigorous academic programme based on a selection of Advanced Placement courses and a corresponding number of courses designed by Canada’s Alberta Ministry of Education.
-Care is taken to ensure that students' course selection align with their career and academic goals.
-The instruction is traditional and similar to any other school.
-All instruction, happens at sea while moving from one destination to the next.
+Our students follow a rigorous academic program based on a selection of Advanced Placement courses.
+Care is taken to ensure that students' course selection aligns with their career and academic goals.
+The instruction is similar to any other school.
+All instruction, occurs on the ship - at sea and in port - while moving from one destination to the next.
 Seven international teachers lead, guide, and support our students around the clock throughout the year.

-- English Literature & Composition (Level 1, 2 or AP)
+- English Literature & Composition (Level 1, 2 or Advanced Placement)

 - Mathematics (Level 1 or 2)

 - Advanced Placement Calculus

 - Biology (Level 1 or Advanced Placement)